Veterans Affairs Medical Center Substance Abuse Treatment Program

 Veterans Affairs Medical Center Substance Abuse Treatment Program - Erie, PA

-Veterans Affairs Medical Center Substance Abuse Treatment Program is a mental health and addiction treatment facility located at 135 East 38th Street in the 16504 zip code in Erie, PA.
+Veterans Affairs Medical Center Substance Abuse Treatment Program is a substance and mental health rehab center located at 135 East 38th Street in the 16504 zip code in Erie, PA.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides buprenorphine maintenance, buprenorphine detox and relapse prevention from naltrexone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include counseling for substance abuse, matrix model and anger management.
-Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient opioid detox and inpatient alcohol detoxification.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides outpatient methadone/buprenorphine or naltrexone treatment, hospital inpatient detox and inpatient hospital drug/alcohol rehab.
-It also provides residential treatment for substance abuse, inpatient detox services and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides buprenorphine detox, suboxone prescription and relapse prevention from naltrexone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include DBT, motivational incentives and substance use counseling approach.
+Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient opioid detox and inpatient alcohol detox.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides inpatient hospital rehab, regular outpatient treatment and hospital inpatient detoxification.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders, residential treatment for substance use and inpatient detox services.

 Address: 135 East 38th Street, Erie, PA 16504